Tavernier-App/tavernier-toolbox/README.md

 <dl>
 <dt><a href="#generateRandomPassword">generateRandomPassword()</a> ⇒</dt>
-<dd><p>Returns a generated password with lowcase letters, uppercase letters and numbers with a lenght of 10 characters.</p>
+<dd><p>Returns a generated password with lower case letters, upper case letters and numbers with a lenght of 10 characters.</p>
 </dd>
 <dt><a href="#generateRandomFourDigitNumber">generateRandomFourDigitNumber()</a> ⇒</dt>
 <dd><p>Returns a random four digit number.</p>
 </dd>
 <dt><a href="#generateIdentifier">generateIdentifier(firstName, lastName)</a> ⇒</dt>
-<dd><p>Return an identifier from user first name and last name with a generated random four digit number (e.g. Dupont_J4242 from Dupont Jean).</p>
+<dd><p>Return an identifier from user first name and last name with a generated random four digit number.</p>
 </dd>
 <dt><a href="#isEmail">isEmail(email)</a> ⇒</dt>
 <dd><p>Returns true if the email passed as parameter has a correct email format.</p>